chutommy/xff/README.md

 # xff (Indexing Tool)

 ## Introduction
-This project is an indexing and search tool for the content (files and directories) within a specified directory.
-It consists of two main parts: indexing and searching.
-The indexing part creates a well-represented index of the files, while the searching part allows efficient file retrieval based on the index.
+This project offers a high-performance file-system indexing.

 ## Features
-The tool provides the following functionalities:

-1. Automatic Indexing: If the index does not exist or if the files have been modified, the tool performs indexing at startup.
-During this phase, it traverses the files and indexes their information, creating auxiliary files for subsequent searching.
-Manual reindexing is also supported if a complete reindexation is needed.
+- auto-indexing: xff maintains a file-based index for fast queries

-2. Suitable File Format and Structure: The tool uses a suitable file format and structure for the index.
-It keeps track of the files that needed to be reindexed and stores at least the file name, size, and last modification time.
+- smart updates: the tool keeps track of the files that need to be reindexed and uses just-in-time indexation

-3. Special Attributes for Different File Types: The tool implements special indexing attributes for at least three different file types.
-For example, text files can include words and their frequencies, images can include image size and color histograms, and HTML documents can include a list of documents that reference them.

-4. Advanced Searching: The tool allows searching based on the indexing attributes, both individually and in combination.
-It supports queries defined by indexing attributes, logical AND combinations of two queries, and logical OR combinations of two queries.

-5. Efficient Searching: The searching process is more efficient than manual searching through all the files, thanks to the indexing phase.
-The indexing is only performed when necessary, ensuring efficient retrieval of files.
+- extra meta-data: special file attributes for text file, csv files and c/c++ files
+- logic-based searching: the tool allows searching based either on the indexing attributes or their logical compounds

 ## Specifications

-### Indexing
+### Indexing policy
-- The working directory (`$PWD`) is always indexed.
-The index file is stored in the indexed directory (`$PWD/.xff`).
+- xff stores indexes in the working directories (as `./.xff` by default)
-- A complete reindexation is performed if the index does not exist, is corrupted, or if the user manually triggers it.
+- complete reindexation is performed if the index does not exist, is corrupted, or if the user manually triggers it
-- If the index exists but is not up-to-date, a partial reindexation is performed, indexing new files, removing deleted files, and reindexing modified files.
-- Files are indexed recursively, including nested directories.
-However, the index file is only accessible in the specific directory being indexed.
+- files are indexed recursively, including nested directories
-- Manual reindexation can be triggered by running the `xff reset` command.
-To update an existing index or create a new one if it doesn't exist, the tool can be executed without any arguments (`xff`).
-The `xxf help` command displays the help message.

-The following information is stored in the index:
-1. File name and address.
-2. File size in bytes.
-3. Last modification time.
+- only regular files are indexed: directories, symbolic links, and other special files are ignored

-These attributes are tracked for all files.
-Additionally, the following special attributes are indexed for specific file types:
+The following attributes are stored in the index file: file name, location, size in bytes and last modification time Additionally, the following special attributes are indexed for the specific file types:

-- Text files:
-    1. Number of words.
-    2. Readability score (Flesch-Kincaid test).
-    3. Top 5 most used words and their frequencies.
+- text files: word count, readability score (Flesch-Kincaid test), most used words and their frequencies

-- CSV files:
-    1. Number of records.

-- C++ files:
+- csv files: number of records
-    1. Number of C++ keywords used.
+- c/C++ files: number of C++ keywords used, list of included files
-    2. List of included files.

-Only "regular files" are indexed, while directories, symbolic links, and other Linux system files falling under the category of "special files" are ignored.

 The index is stored as a human-readable file, with each item separated by a new line.
 An example fragment of the index file (`$XFF_DIR/.xff`) is shown below:

 ```
-... the end of the previous log ...
 "./hello.txt"                             // relative path to the file
 143237                                    // size of the file in B(ytes)
 2023-05-14 12:10:09                       // last write time